Towards Better Accuracy-efficiency Trade-offs: Divide and Co-training: Experiment

-In Tab.~\ref{tab2_cifar100_results}, ResNet-110 and SE-ResNet-110 with SplitNet~($S=4$) get a drop in performance, 0.63\%$\downarrow$ and 0.42\%$\downarrow$, respectively.
-In Fig.~\ref{average_acc}, their small networks also get relatively low accuracies.
-If we take one step further to look at the architecture of these small networks, we will find they have input channel numbers $[8, 16, 32]$ at the first layer of their three blocks.
+In Table~\ref{tab2_cifar100_results}, ResNet-110~($S=4$) and SE-ResNet-110~($S=4$) get a drop in performance, 0.63\%$\downarrow$ and 0.42\%$\downarrow$, respectively.
+In Figure~\ref{average_acc}, these two networks obtain the first two lowest average accuracies.
+If we take one step further to look at the architecture of these small networks, we will find they have input channels $[8, 16, 32]$ at the first layer of their three blocks.
 These networks are too thin compared to the original one with $[16, 32, 64]$ channels.
+In this case, the magnitude of the decayed variance of individual networks is smaller than the magnitude of gained accuracy~(decayed bias) from increasing the channels~(width) of a single network.
 Consequently, individual networks cannot gain satisfying accuracy and lead to inferior ensemble performance as conclusion~\ref{conclu_perform} said.
 This demonstrates that a necessary width is essential.
+The conclusion also applies to PyramidNet-272, which gets a relatively slight improvement with dividing and co-training as its base channel is small, \ie, 16.
+Increasing the width of networks is still effective when the width is very small.

-In Tab.~\ref{tab2_cifar100_results}, ResNet-164 and SE-ResNet-164 with SplitNet~($S=4$) still get improvements, although their performance is not as good as applying ($S=2$).
-In Fig.~\ref{average_acc}, small networks of ResNet-164 and SE-ResNet-164 with ($S=4$) also get better performance than ResNet-110 and SE-ResNet-110 with ($S=4$), respectively.
-This reveals a necessary depth is also important, and it can help small networks gain necessary accuracies to achieve satisfying ensemble performance.
-The conclusion also applies to PyramidNet-272, which gets a relatively slight improvement with division and co-training as its base channel is small, \ie, 16.

-In a word, \emph{after dividing, the small networks should have a necessary width or depth to guarantee their model capacity.} Only in this way, they can learn enough knowledge from the data and achieve better ensemble performance.
+In Table~\ref{tab2_cifar100_results}, ResNet-164~($S=4$) and SE-ResNet-164~($S=4$) still get improvements, although their performance is not as good as applying ($S=2$).
+In Figure~\ref{average_acc}, small networks of ResNet-164 and SE-ResNet-164 with ($S=4$) also get better performance than ResNet-110 and SE-ResNet-110 with ($S=4$), respectively.
+This reveals that a necessary depth can help guarantee the model capacity and achieve better ensemble performance.
+In a word, after dividing, the small networks should maintain a necessary width or depth to guarantee their model capacity and achieve satisfying ensemble performance.
+This is consistent with some previous works.
+Kondratyuk \etal~\cite{kondratyukWhenEnsemblingSmaller2020} show that the ensemble of some small models with limited depths and widths cannot achieve promising ensemble performance compared to some large models.